clauswilke/sinab/README.md

     This is a limitation of the current R graphics device API.
 There is simply no way to create a link in an R graphics device.
 Once this feature gets added, it will be easy to support it in Sinab.

+  - **Why do my colors look wrong?**
+    Sinab uses the color names defined by CSS, which in some cases are different from the color names that R uses.
+The most obvious example is probably “green”, which corresponds to \#00ff00 in R but \#008000 in CSS.
+If you want to be certain that you get the colors you want, specify them with hex codes in RGB format.

 ## Acknowledgments